 You must participate during the first week of class.
-If you have not participated by AUGUST 24 (last day to add a class) or you accumulate excessive absences (2 or more classes), you may be dropped from the course.
+If you have not participated or you accumulate excessive absences (1 or more classes), you may be dropped from the course.

 You should speak with me as soon as possible regarding any absence and develop a plan for any make-up work.
 It is your responsibility to let me know if you need to make any changes due to the pandemic.
 In the event of an emergency, you should make direct contact with me, preferably before a class or an exam takes place.
 You may find it helpful to use the Notification of Absence module in Canvas.
 If you have difficulty or are unable to electronically report the absence, you may call the Office of Advocacy and Success at 864-656-0935 for assistance and guidance.
+UPDATED: 08 15 2022